stranger1200/discord-qr-deleter-old/README.md

 ```
 5. Open a new terminal window at the root folder and run `npm install`
 6. Run `npm install discord.js@12` in the same window
 7. Run `node index.js` to start the bot.
-It will print to the console the port it's running on.
-Visit `localhost:port-here` to view the bot's webpage.